Blockstream/Jade/docs/index.rst

 * Most fields are as described in sign_tx_legacy_request_.
 * 'trusted_commitments' must be passed in for each blinded output.
 Where an output is not blinded (eg. fee output) null may be passed.
-* 'trusted_commitments' entries passed in here are those obtained from get_commitments_request_, with the relevant 'blinding_key' added (which would originally be obtained from get_blinding_key_request_).
+* 'trusted_commitments' entries passed in here can be obtained using the get_commitments_request_, with the relevant 'blinding_key' added (which would originally be obtained from get_blinding_key_request_).
+* NOTE: as of Jade fw v0.1.34, external blinding is supported, in which case the 'trusted_commitments' can be constructed by the host application.
+Note the 'asset_id' byte-order is that consistent with the registry data, but the 'abf' and 'vbf' fields need to be in the byte-order in which they would be used in the blinding (which may be reversed).

 .. _sign_liquid_tx_legacy_reply: